-The 516.850.051.E 850PH combined photoelectric smoke and heat sensor measures the amount of smoke present and the temperature and sends these values to the 4100-6077AU MX Digital Loop Card in the 4100ESi fire alarm panel.
+The 516.850.053.E 850H heat sensor measures the temperature and sends this to the 4100-6077AU MX Digital Loop Card in the 4100ESi fire alarm panel.
 The 4100ESi software can determine if an alarm or other condition, e.g., fault is present.
 The sensor contains a loop short circuit isolator that isolates a section of loop cabling if a short circuit is present (requires 4B-C base to be used).
 The sensor must be plugged into one of the following bases: